 The issue is likely to be important for cross country comparisons because differences across countries in average working time are now large - and Europe and the USA seem to be following different trends.
 For example, ILO data indicate that from 1980 to 2000, average actual working hours per adult (ages 15-64) rose by 234 hours in the USA to 1476 while falling by 170 hours in Germany, to 973.
 As Figure 1 illustrates, although Canada, France, Germany, Sweden, the United Kingdom and the United States all had average actual hours of paid work per adult which clustered in a fairly narrow interval in 1980, by 2000 the differential in actual hours of paid work was quite dramatic.
-When average working hours change to this degree, it is reasonable to ask whether the inequality of working hours might also have been changing to a similar degree.
+When average working hours change to this degree, it is reasonable to ask whether the inequality might be affected.